Starting a business can be daunting for anyone. If you’re starting a medical practice, it can be even more challenging.

 Starting a new medical practice isn’t a low-cost endeavor.
 You have to think about staff, equipment, systems, and so much more.
 It can discourage you from starting a private practice.

-Unless you have already made a small fortune in medicine, you’re going to have to turn to financing to get started.
+Unless you have already made a small fortune in medicine, you’re going to have to turn to financing, such as obtaining a physician loan, to get started.

 Are you still paying off student loans from medical school?
 You might think that it’s impossible to get financing for your business with a lot of debt.